obwan02/WorldRender/README.md

    unecessary time.

 6. Minimise, and elminate wherever possible, pre-processor directives that change code paths.
-Sometimes this is unavoidable, such as in `game/graphics/api.h`, however, it should be avoided.
 If it is implemented, there should be clear documentation in both the file header comment, and at the site of the directive.